Easy constrained optimization in Pytorch with Parametrizations

 return distance_squared

-Next, we define a function loss_function that computes the loss from the model outputs (in this case it’s just the average of the outputs), and a function train_model that performs gradient descent on the model parameters:
+Next, we define a function loss_function that computes the loss by taking the average of the squared distances.
+We also define the function train_model that performs gradient descent on the model parameters:

 ### DEFINE LOSS FUNCTION AND OPTIMIZATION FUNCTION